 Skyhawk Sports Information | Ryne Rickman - Sports Information Director

 Ryne Rickman has worked in the UT Martin sports information office since 2008.
-At UT Martin, Rickman is the media contact for football, volleyball, men's basketball, baseball, golf, equestrian and rodeo teams.
+At UT Martin, Rickman is the media contact for football (secondary), volleyball, men's basketball, baseball, golf, equestrian and rodeo teams.
 Rickman also serves as official statistician at most Skyhawk home events, produces media guides, game day programs, press releases, and serves as a media host and coordinating event operations.

 While at UT Martin, Rickman has taken part in several other sports information ventures.
 In April 2014, he earned the role of official statistician at the 2014 NCAA Women's Basketball Final Four in Nashville, serving in that role for all three games.
 He was the official statistician for the national championship game which involved two undefeated teams in Notre Dame and Connecticut.